immortals-ume/dsa/java/src/main/java/com/immortals/ds/stacks/Readme.md

     Array-based Stack: This implementation uses an array to store the stack elements.
 It has constant-time access to elements, making it efficient for most stack operations.
 However, it may require resizing the array if the stack grows beyond its initial size.

     Linked List-based Stack: In this implementation, a linked list data structure is used to build the stack.
-Each node in the linked list contains an element and a reference to the next node.
+Each graphNode in the linked list contains an element and a reference to the next graphNode.
 This approach avoids the need for resizing as in the array-based stack, but it may have slightly more overhead due to managing nodes.

     Dynamic Array Stack: Some languages and libraries provide dynamic arrays, such as Python's list or Java's ArrayList, which can be used as a stack by utilizing the built-in append and pop methods.
 These structures can dynamically resize themselves when needed.